flatlining/dockerized-gitolite/README.md

-# Dockerized Gitolite for Raspberry Pi
+# Gitolite for Raspberry Pi

 ## Run